Phil Keaggy: Rumored comments by Jimi Hendrix and others

-For decades, rumors have circulated which attribute comments regarding Phil Keaggy to a host of guitar icons.
+For decades, rumors have circulated which say that many guitar icons have made comments regarding Phil Keaggy.
 The most common rumored statements are attributed to Jimi Hendrix.

-On March 19, 1970, an advertisement appeared in the Mansfield News Journal for an Iron Butterfly Concert at Ashland College the following evening, with Glass Harp listed as the opening band (erroneously printed as "The Grass Harp").
-Underneath "The Grass Harp", a caption read "They Jam with Jimi Hendrix".
-Glass Harp had not in fact appeared anywhere with Jimi Hendrix (they were at that time still a local band to Northeast Ohio with little or no following nationally).
-It is unknown whether or not the promoter or Glass Harp's then-management directed that the statement be placed in the advertisement, but it is believed to be the first instance of any rumor regarding Hendrix in relation to Keaggy/Glass Harp.

-In a February 5, 1971 feature on Glass Harp in Cleveland's The Plain Dealer, the paper's rock music critic Jane Scott cited unnamed "record people" who told a story of Hendrix saying (in 1970) "That guy (Phil Keaggy) is the upcoming guitar player in the Midwest".
+In a February 5, 1971, feature on Glass Harp in Cleveland's The Plain Dealer, the paper's rock music critic Jane Scott cited unnamed "record people" who recounted a story of Hendrix saying (in 1970) "That guy (Phil Keaggy) is the upcoming guitar player in the Midwest".

-In later years, rumors escalated into stories of Hendrix appearing on various television programs where he mentioned Phil Keaggy.
+In later years, rumors became stories of Hendrix appearing on various television programs where he mentioned Phil Keaggy.
 A common variation says that during an episode of The Tonight Show, Johnny Carson asked Hendrix, "Who is the best guitarist in the world?"
 Hendrix is said to have answered, "Phil Keaggy."
-This has since been proven to be untrue, as evidenced by the available audio from Hendrix's (only) appearance on The Tonight Show on July 10, 1969 with guest host Flip Wilson.
+Since then it has been proven to be untrue, as evidenced by the available audio from Hendrix's (only) appearance on The Tonight Show on July 10, 1969, with guest host Flip Wilson.
 No mention of Keaggy or Glass Harp is made.

-Another version of the story has Hendrix being asked, "Jimi, how does it feel to be the world's greatest guitar player?"
-To which Hendrix supposedly replied, "I don't know, you'll have to ask Phil Keaggy!"
-This account is sometimes attributed to a magazine interview in either Rolling Stone or Guitar Player.
-Occasionally the story has the setting for the question being a Hendrix appearance on The Dick Cavett Show, which is also untrue, as the clip from the show in question (in 1969) contains no mention of any other guitar players.
+Another version has Hendrix being asked, "Jimi, how does it feel to be the world's greatest guitar player?"
+Hendrix supposedly replied, "I don't know, you'll have to ask Phil Keaggy!"
+The account is sometimes attributed to a magazine interview in either Rolling Stone or Guitar Player.
+Occasionally the story has the setting for the question being a Hendrix appearance on The Dick Cavett Show, which is also untrue, as the clip from the show (in 1969) contains no mention of any other guitar players.

-Other examples have the question being posed to Eric Clapton.
-A more recent variant has Eddie Van Halen being asked the question by either David Letterman or Barbara Walters.
+Other variants of the urban legend exist with Hendrix answering the question with Rory Gallagher, Terry Kath, Billy Gibbons, or John McLaughlin in place of Keaggy.
+Other variants have the question being answered by Eric Clapton.
+A more recent variant has Eddie Van Halen being asked the same question by David Letterman or Barbara Walters, usually answering "I don't know, you'll have to ask Randy Rhodes."